TIGER-AI-Lab/QuickVideo/README.md

 vibrant animation styles typical of that era..."
 ```

+**Important**: We recommend to run the interleaved version on **at least 2 cpu cores**, otherwise the interleaving strategy will do no better than the standard sequential processing.
+If you find no improvement using interleaved processing, then please check the number of CPU cores available on your machine.

 ### 3. Baseline Comparison
 **Without interleaved processing** - 🐌 **Slower but still optimized**